griptape-ai/griptape-trade-school/docs/courses/create-image-pipeline/04_creating_images.md

 The main thing to be aware of is that these components always exist.
 You choose the model with the **Driver**, use the **Engine** to facilitate the use of the model, and then access the engine with either a **Task** or a **Tool**.

-In this course, because we're focusing on image generation as part of a pipeline, we'll use generate images using a task.
+In this course, because we're focusing on image generation as part of a _Pipeline_, we'll generate images using a _Task_.

 ## The Image Task